-- Providing part of the team that collects donations at the annual Northallerton Firework Display run by the Fire and Rescue Service.
+- Providing part of the team that collects donations at the annual Northallerton Firework Display.
 Money collected in the buckets goes towards the cost of the fireworks for the next years event.
-Members of the club were involved as part of the team again in 2015, and good crowds turned out for another wonderful display.
+Members of the club were involved as part of the team again in 2021, and good crowds turned out for another wonderful display.
 Judging by the weight of our buckets, plenty of money was collected on the night towards next years event.

 Through vocational service, Rotarians are expected to adhere to, and promote high ethical standards in all their business and professional lives, recognise the worthiness of all useful occupations, and contribute their professional expertise and skills to addressing the problems and needs of society.
 This is a cornerstone of the Rotary movement.